- Booking appointments

 What to expect when you phone us

 A receptionist will take your name and ask for the best number to reach you on.
 This doesn't have to be at home, but can be a mobile or work number if you prefer.
-The doctors have asked our receptionists to get an indication of the problem.
+Please note that the doctors have asked our receptionists to get an indication of the problem.
 You don't have to answer these questions, but it helps the doctor to decide who needs to be contacted most urgently, and the information is very helpful when calling you back.
 We will always respect your privacy and anything you do tell us will be kept confidential.

 When a doctor phones you back